sergevar/paulgrahamblog/cleaned/hackernews.md

 You may not have to kill bad comments to solve the problem.
 Comments at the bottom of a long thread are rarely seen, so it may be enough to incorporate a prediction of quality in the comment sorting algorithm.

 [^7]: What makes most suburbs so demoralizing is that there's no center to walk to.

-Thanks to Justin Kan, Jessica Livingston, Robert Morris, Alexis Ohanian, Emmet Shear, and Fred Wilson for reading drafts of this.